TheAlbatrossCodes/skype-parser/README.md

 python3 parser.py messages.json
 ```

-Where `messages.json` is the extracted `.json` file you that contains your conversation history.
+where `messages.json` is the extracted `.json` file you that contains your conversation history.

 If you are not sure how you can get your export from Skype, read the [this section](#how-do-i-export-my-skype-chat-history).